vojtechpulec/english-for-designers/02-first-impression/index.md

 ### About me
 Throughout my life, I have always liked to create something.
 Slowly, I started to care about how things in the world around us look.

-When my designer journey began, as I started studying graphic design in high school, I started to form my point of view on what truly matters to me in not only my craft but also the things that I meet every day around me.
+My designer journey began, as I started studying graphic design in high school.
+There I started to form my point of view on what truly matters to me in not only my craft but also the things that I meet every day around me.

 > “Everything is designed.
 Few things are designed well.”
   – *Brian Reed*